 And regular oolong and green tea drinkers in China had a 46-65% lower risk of high blood pressure than non-tea drinkers in another survey[*].

 In another rat study, researchers looked at the effects of matcha on a high-fat diet.
-Rats given higher concentrations of matcha showed a “significant decrease” in total cholesterol and triglyceride levels and elevated high-density lipoprotein-cholesterol (HDL-C) levels[*].
+Rats that were given higher concentrations of matcha showed a “significant decrease” in total cholesterol and triglyceride levels and elevated high-density lipoprotein-cholesterol (HDL-C) levels[*].

 The rats feeding on matcha also significantly lowered their blood sugar levels, which is essential for reducing inflammation and preventing disease.